mikalai-hryb/notes/terraform.md

 ### Do provider repositories have a naming convention?

-I would say yes, it's better to follow `terraform-provider-<TYPE>` naming convertion.
+I would say yes, it's better to follow `terraform-provider-<TYPE>` naming conversion.

 For example,